Second Skin: Exploring Adornment as an Extension of Self

 2011 Tracy Avenue, Kansas City, MO 64108

-Opening Reception: First Friday, February 6, from 6PM to 8PM
+Opening Reception: First Friday, February 6, from 6PM to 8PM.Remarks by artists in attendance at 6:30PM.

 Belger Arts is pleased to present Second Skin: Exploring Adornment as an Extension of Self, an exhibition that invites the viewer to discover how objects worn on the body express personal stories, cultural lineage, and intimate narratives.

-This exhibition is in conjunction with Handwork: Celebrating American Craft 2026, a nationwide Semiquincentennial initiative to showcase the importance of the handmade
+This exhibition is in partnership with Handwork: Celebrating American Craft 2026,* a nationwide Semiquincentennial initiative to showcase the importance of the handmade

 Participating Artists:

-Cheryl Eve Acosta, Shae Bishop, Hadley Clark, Mona Cliff, Ellen Greene, Patrycja Grzesznik, Kate Kretz, Kit Paulson, and Rob Stern.
+Cheryl Eve Acosta, Shae Bishop, Hadley Clark, Mona Cliff, Ellen Greene, Patrycja Grzesznik, Kate Kretz, Kit Paulson, Rob Stern, and Renée Stout.

-Handwork 2026 will be a year-long collaboration among organizations, educators, and makers to celebrate the diversity of the crafts that define America, bringing compelling stories and underrepresented art and artists into the spotlight.
+*Belger Arts is proud to participate in Handwork 2026, a year-long initiative that includes over 250 museums, art centers, organizations, educators, and makers to celebrate the diversity of the crafts that define America, bringing compelling stories and underrepresented art and artists into the spotlight.
+As a member of the initiative, Belger Arts is celebrating handwork through a variety of programs that provide visitors a chance to discover and experience craft.